-The fair value of the RPC options was \$2,102,012 and \$1,842,424 as of December 31, 2019 and December 31, 2018, respectively.
-The fair value of the RPC options for the year ended December 31, 2019 increased by \$259,588 and for the year ended December 31, 2018 decreased by \$3,238,911.
-The change was recognized as change in fair value of liability related to RPC Options from year to year, which represents a gain (loss), was recognized as changes in fair value of options and warrant liabilities gains (losses) in the Consolidated Statements of Comprehensive Loss.
-The Company accounts for RPC Options as a liability in accordance with ASC 815-40-25, Accounting for Derivative Financial Instruments Indexed to, and Potentially Settled in, a Company's Own Stock and ASC 815-40-15, Determining Whether an Instrument (or Embedded Feature) Is Indexed to an Entity's Own Stock.
+The fair value of the RPC options was \$5,081,335 and \$7,627,970 as of December 31, 2017 and December 31, 2016, respectively.
+The fair value of the RPC options for the year ended December 31, 2017 decreased by \$2,546,635 and the change which represents a gain was recognized as change in fair value of option/warrant liabilities gains in the Consolidated Statements of Comprehensive Loss.
+The Company accounts for the RPC options as a liability in accordance with ASC 815-40-25, Accounting for Derivative Financial Instruments Indexed to, and Potentially Settled in, a Company's Own Stock and ASC 815-40-15, Determining Whether an Instrument (or Embedded Feature) Is Indexed to an Entity's Own Stock.